Chang Hsing-hsien

-Chang Hsing-hsien (張星賢 (Zhāng Xīngxián); 2 October 1909 – 14 March 1989) was the first Taiwanese athlete participated in the Olympic Games.
+Chang Hsing-hsien (張星賢 (Zhāng Xīngxián); 2 October 1910 – 14 March 1989) was the first Taiwanese athlete to participate in the Olympic Games.

+Early life and Olympics

-He was born in Taichung County, Taiwan.
+He was born in Tatsui, Taichū Prefecture (now Longjing, Taichung City), Taiwan.
 He competed under the Japanese name Seiken Cho, as Taiwan was part of the Japanese Empire at the time.
+In 1925, Chang was admitted into Taichu Commercial School.
+In 1929, he broke the Japanese national middle school record (including colonies) in triple jump, qualifying for the Meiji Shrine Games.

 He represented Japan at the 1932 and 1936 Summer Olympics.

+Later career

+In 1948, Chang became one of the founding players of the Taiwan Cooperative Bank baseball team.